dan-da-aviator/dans_ATC24_clearance_generator_V3/README.md

 ## PDCs And Custom Entries
 My app comes with 2 formats of PDCs, the SID and the vector.
 When using vectors or SIDs, it is easy to find a regular format to put everything, for example: <i> Cleared {destination} via radar vectors.
 After departure runway {departureRunway} turn {direction} heading {heading} degrees. </i>
-Although when using custom data the format is unpredictable.
-You <i> can </i> generate a PDC, although it will be in the vector format by default and may not make sense depending on what your wrote.
-And that is why I reccomend you do not use PDCs with custom entries, specifically the custom departures, instead revert to over voice.
+When using custom data, the PDC will be become unavailable.
+If you attempt to copy the PDC from the custom clearance, then you will be given a placeholder informing you that you must revert to voice to give clearance.

 While custom entries may prevent you from using PDCs as they are jumbled up, it will not prevent the format from looking organized on the clearances table.